ilkome/frontend/README.md

 2. Clone this repo
 3. `cd` to project directory
 4. Run `npm install` to install required files
-5. Rename `config-demo.js` in `gulp` folder to `config.js`.
-Optionally you can write your FTP config
+5. Rename `ftp.config-demo.js` to `ftp.config.js`.
+Optionally you can write your FTP config for auto upload files to the server.

 # Usage